 - The leaves, dried and infused like tea, can be relaxing and sedating; helping with sleep disorders and anxiety.

 As with any medicinal uses, check with a health care provider before using.
 A good herbalist can advise you on how to use Borage properly.
+I highly recommend learning how to use herbs medicinally with the Herbal Academy!

 It should be noted that the Borage plant contains elements that can damage the liver.
 This is not common because most people aren’t using Borage in their daily diet.
 But again, something to research before using it.
 Check out Web MD’s information on Borage.